-Sweet Potato Casserole graces my family table every fall.
-With it’s rich, buttery taste and crunchy, sweet potato casserole makes for a perfect side dish, but is sweet enough to serve as a dessert.
+Sweet Potato Casserole is a southern classic.
+With a rich, buttery taste and crunchy topping, sweet potato casserole makes a perfect side dish or a dessert.

 Because you know, sometimes when you find something that works for both, you just have to go with it.
 Right?

 The smell of sweet potato casserole makes your entire house smell amazing.
 Better yet, your family and guests will try to figure out how to get every last bite our of the dish.
 Just watch them when you serve it.
 I promise, they’ll be trying to figure it out.
 Just watch.

 Here’s how I make my Sweet Potato Casserole.
-Hope you love it as much as my family does!
+I hope you love it as much as my family does!

 - 5 cups cooked sweet potatoes, mashed (about 5-6 sweet potatoes)